-- 1. Thoroughly clean the affected area and then dry. - 2.
-Using 240-grit or finer sandpaper, lightly sand scratch to feather edges.
+- 1. Thoroughly clean the affected area and then dry. - Using 240 grit or finer sandpaper, lightly sand scratch to feather edges.
 Finish sand scratch with 320 grit or finer paper to remove gloss from surface.
 Sand as little body surface as possible beyond scratch.
+See following CAUTION.

-- Be careful not to sand completely through the finish to the body material.
-If the finish is sanded through and the thermo plastic olefin (TPO) body material is exposed, refer to gouges, punctures, tears, large scratches and abrasions on page 4-14. - 3.
-Using the brush provided with the touch-up paint (available from Club Car Service Parts see following color chart), apply paint to the scratch.
-Multiple layers of paint may be required to fill the scratch. - 4.
-Allow paint to dry completely (approximately 10-20 minutes), then lightly buff the imperfection. - 5.
+• Be careful not to sand completely through the finish to the body material.
+If the finish is sanded through and the thermo plastic olefin (TPO) body material is exposed, refer to Gouges, Punctures, Tears, Large Scratches, and Abrasions on page 4-3.

+3. Using the brush provided with the touch-up paint (available from Club Car Service Parts, see following color chart), apply paint to the scratch.
+Multiple layers of paint may be required to fill the scratch.

+- 4. Allow paint to dry completely (approximately 10-20 minutes), then lightly buff the imperfection. - 5.
 Apply wax to the entire body part to restore luster and weather protection.